-ONEOK has 11,300 miles of natural gas gathering pipelines in the Mid-Continent and 7,000 miles in the Rocky Mountains.
+ONEOK has 11,300 miles of natural gas gathering pipelines in the Mid-Continent and 7,400 miles in the Rocky Mountains.
 Its largest distribution markets are Austin and El Paso, Texas; Kansas City, Wichita, and Topeka, Kansas; and Oklahoma City and Tulsa, Oklahoma.
 It is the largest natural gas distributor in Kansas and Oklahoma, and the third largest in Texas.
 The company also has operation in Iowa, Illinois, Nebraska.
 New natural gas processing plants are being constructed in North Dakota, Wyoming, Oklahoma, West Texas and New Mexico.

 ONEOK's strategy is to deliver consistent growth and sustainable earnings by both internal investments and strategic acquisitions.

 In 2014 it had $2.1 billion to $3 billion of projects in various stages of construction, including $2.2 billion in new projects and acquisitions.
 ONEOK Partners expects these projects to increase volumes in its businesses and generate additional earnings and cash flows, particularly from fee-based revenues in the Natural Gas Liquids segment.